Blue: Animals

 Blue-pigmented animals are relatively rare.
 Examples of which include butterflies of the genus Nessaea, where blue is created by pterobilin.
 Other blue pigments of animal origin include phorcabilin, used by other butterflies in Graphium and Papilio (specifically P. phorcas and P. weiskei), and sarpedobilin, which is used by Graphium sarpedon.
-Blue-pigmented organelles, known as "cyanosomes", exist in the chromatophores of at least two fish species, the mandarin fish and the picturesque dragonet.
+A blue-pigmented carotenoprotein known as crustacyanin exists in the exoskeletons of some crustaceans, while blue-pigmented organelles, known as "cyanosomes", exist in the chromatophores of at least two fish species, the mandarin fish and the picturesque dragonet.
 More commonly, blueness in animals is a structural colouration; an optical interference effect induced by organised nanometre-sized scales or fibres.
 Examples include the plumage of several birds like the blue jay and indigo bunting, the scales of butterflies like the morpho butterfly, collagen fibres in the skin of some species of monkey and opossum, and the iridophore cells in some fish and frogs.

 Eyes

 Blue eyes actually contain no blue pigment.
 The colour is caused by an effect called Tyndall scattering.

 Blue eyes do not actually contain any blue pigment.
 Eye colour is determined by two factors: the pigmentation of the eye's iris and the scattering of light by the turbid medium in the stroma of the iris.
 In humans, the pigmentation of the iris varies from light brown to black.
 The appearance of blue, green, and hazel eyes results from the Tyndall scattering of light in the stroma, an optical effect similar to what accounts for the blueness of the sky.
 The irises of the eyes of people with blue eyes contain less dark melanin than those of people with brown eyes, which means that they absorb less short-wavelength blue light, which is instead reflected out to the viewer.
 Eye colour also varies depending on the lighting conditions, especially for lighter-coloured eyes.

 Blue eyes are most common in Ireland, the Baltic Sea area and Northern Europe, and are also found in Eastern, Central, and Southern Europe.
 Blue eyes are also found in parts of Western Asia, most notably in Afghanistan, Syria, Iraq, and Iran.
 In Estonia, 99% of people have blue eyes.
 In Denmark in 1978, only 8% of the population had brown eyes, though through immigration, today that number is about 11%.
 In Germany, about 75% have blue eyes.

 In the United States, as of 2006, 1 out of every 6 people, or 16.6% of the total population, and 22.3% of the white population, have blue eyes, compared with about half of Americans born in 1900, and a third of Americans born in 1950.
 Blue eyes are becoming less common among American children.
 In the US, males are 3–5% more likely to have blue eyes than females.